jca22/trackViewer/README.md

 Persistence:
   This application makes use of RealmSwift for data persistence.
 Aside from the obvious convenience and easier way of writing the code, RealmSwift also is relatively faster compared to CoreData in my experience.

+NOTE: Please install git-lfs prior to cloning as one of the dependecies contain some large files.
+See more information here: https://git-lfs.github.com/